code-423n4/docs/awarding/incentive-model-and-awards/curve-logic.md

 - 1st place (score: 5)
 - 2nd place (score: 4)
 - 3rd place (score: 3)
-- satisfactory (score: 0, except in rare cases -- see below)
+- `grade-a` and `grade-b` (score: 0, except in rare cases -- see below)
-- unsatisfactory (score: 0)
+- `grade-c` (score: 0)

 In most cases, only 1st, 2nd, and 3rd place reports are eligible for awards.
 See "If there are no valid HM findings" below for an exception.

-- Reports (referred to as `findings` in the code) are sorted in descending order based on their scores. indings without a score are treated as having a score of 0.
+- Reports (referred to as `findings` in the code) are sorted in descending order based on their scores.
+Findings without a score are treated as having a score of 0.
 - For each report, a point value is calculated using the formula `qaAndGasConstant^(2 - idx)`, where `idx` is the index of the report in the sorted array.
 This means the highest-scored report gets the highest point value, decreasing exponentially for subsequent reports.
 - **Pie** - The total value of the pie is the sum of all point values.
 - **Mapping score to points** - unique score is mapped to an array of point values associated with findings that have that score.